 - Enables to perform critical path calculations.

-Basically, while preparing a work schedule we use two common network diagrams:
+While creating a work schedule we use two common methods;

 • Arrow Diagramming Method or Activity on Arrow Method (ADM)